Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Writing his or her name
+Saying his or her name and address

-Copying simple shapes, such as a circle or square
+Copying shapes, such as triangle or square

 Your 5-year-old is likely in preschool or kindergarten.
-The healthcare provider will ask about the child’s experience at school and how he or she is getting along with other kids.
+The healthcare provider will ask about your child’s experience at school and how he or she is getting along with other kids.
 The healthcare provider may ask about:

 Behavior and participation at school.
 How does your child act at school?
 Does he or she follow the classroom routine and take part in group activities?
 Does your child enjoy school?
 Has he or she shown an interest in reading?
 What do teachers say about the child’s behavior?